 Trust your display to the professionals

-The safest bet is to attend a fireworks show that’s put on by professionals—leave the fireworks handling to people with the experience, supplies, and resources to maximize safety measures while dazzling the crowd.
+The safest bet is to attend a firework show that’s put on by professionals—leave the fireworks handling to people with the experience, supplies, and resources to maximize safety measures while dazzling the crowd.

 As diligent as we may be, accidents still happen.
-According to the National Safety Council, around 1 in 7 Americans sought medical attention for non-fatal preventable injuries in 2018.3 Accident insurance is designed to pay you whether you are on or off the job, 365 days per year, if a covered event occurs.
+According to USC News, of the patients studied, 80% needed to have a hand or finger amputated, 50% had eye injuries and 50% suffered ruptured eardrums.3 Accident insurance is designed to pay you whether you are on or off the job, 365 days per year, if a covered event occurs.
 To find out more, contact one of our agents today!

 "Best to Leave Fireworks to the Experts."
 National Safety Council.
 N.p., n.d.
 Web.
 29 June 2017.http://www.nsc.org/learn/safety-knowledge/Pages/news-and-resources-fireworks-safety.aspx.link opens in a new window